demisto/content-docs/docs/integrations/code-conventions.md

 You may also use ```headerTransform``` to convert the existing keys into formatted headers.

-Use the ```url_key``` argument to specify a list of keys whose value in the MD table should be a clickable url.
+Use the ```url_keys``` argument to specify a list of keys whose value in the MD table should be a clickable url.
 This list may contain keys of inner dicts\list of dicts in the data given to the tableToMarkdown function.
 For example, for the following data:

 ```